duckdb/duckdb-web/_posts/2024-11-14-optimizers.md

 └───────────────────────────┘└───────────────────────────┘
 ```

-Let's first look at the difference in execution times on my Macbook with an M1 Max and 32 GB of memory before talking about the optimizations that have taken place.
+Let's first look at the difference in execution times on my MacBook with an M1 Max and 32 GB of memory before talking about the optimizations that have taken place.

 |          | Unoptimized | Optimized |
 |----------|-------------|-----------|